 Welcome!
 The Auditory Perception & Cognition Society (APCS) is an international, non-profit organization that seeks to foster activities that will bring together researchers from around the world and from various theoretical perspectives to discuss research on auditory cognition, perception, and aurally guided action.
 Its primary missions are to: (1) support and grow the Auditory Perception, Cognition, and Action Meeting (APCAM) and (2) support the Auditory Perception & Cognition (AP&C) journal.

-The 18th Annual Auditory Perception, Cognition and Action Meeting (APCAM 2019) will be held on Thursday, November 14th in in Montréal, Québec, Canada.
+The 18th Annual Auditory Perception, Cognition and Action Meeting (APCAM 2019) was held on Thursday, November 14th in in Montréal, Québec, Canada.
 APCAM is a one-day satellite meeting affiliated with the annual meeting of the Psychonomic Society.
 The goal of APCAM is to bring together researchers from various theoretical perspectives to present focused research on auditory cognition, perception, and aurally guided action.

 The program for APCAM 2019 is now available.

 Submissions are welcome for a new international journal from Taylor & Francis entitled Auditory Perception & Cognition.
 This journal is affiliated with the annual Auditory Perception, Cognition, and Action Meeting (APCAM) that precedes meetings of the Psychonomic Society.